qdeslandes/yall/README.md

 ### Misc

+A log coloration scheme for NotePad++ is available in the resources folder.

 yall is an open-source project, feel free to contribute to the project and send a pull request.
 To get some personnal help or report a bug, you can contact `naccyde <at> naccyde <dot> eu` ;) .